luigi1809/webfilter-ng/README.md

 Webfilter-ng reads for :
 * unencrypted HTTP Host field as well as the URI that is requested (URI is useful for squidGuard and not for solution based on public dns filtering solution)
 * for TLS connections including HTTPS, it reads the SNI field in TLS client Hello.
 All modern browsers sends the SNI extension in the client Hello.
-Very old browser does not but almost not anymore capable of browsing.
+Very old browser does not but they are almost not anymore capable of provide a correct browsing experience.
 New TLS 1.3 is supported as it still haves unencrypted SNI.

 SquidGuard filtering